Kitchen Organization With OXO POP

 If you're choosing the OXO POP, you have to live with the incredible clarity of the BPA free plastic.
 There is no hiding the contents of the container unless you place it in a cabinet or closet pantry.
 The cardboard boxes the products come in are not air-tight and visually busy for a "modern" sleek kitchen style.
 OXO sort of builds the attractive, stylistic image of the POP in the home kitchen as displaying the organic patterns of the food as more pleasing than the beat up, hastily opened product packages.
 If you're looking for that clean sort of style to hang out next to your modern pod coffee maker, the POP is possibly the container for you.

 Regretfully, OXO POP are 'odd' sizes.
-The 28 ounce box of hot breakfast cereal did not fully fit in the 0.9 quart 4" square POP container.
+The 28-ounce box of hot breakfast cereal did not fully fit in the 0.9 quart 4" square POP container.
 We had around a quarter cup which did not fit.
 The 1.5 quart (1.4 L) may be a better choice.

 Getting rid of the box has a few disadvantages to remember when switching to OXO POP products.
 The most important is to remember to cut out the product instructions before recycling the box.
 An alternative is to collect the instructions digitally on a smart phone, kitchen tablet, or computer flatbed scanner.
-Right, is shown a 1.5 quart 4" square filled with cut oats and the cooking instructions are stuck in the container with the cereal.
+Above is a 1.5 quart 4" square filled with cut oats and the cooking instructions are stuck in the container with the cereal.

 Small Containers Handle Small Amounts